metosin/reitit/doc/ring/openapi.md

 ring handler which collects at request-time data from all routes and returns an OpenAPI specification as Clojure data, to be encoded by a response formatter.

 You can use the `:openapi` route data key of the `create-openapi-handler` route to populate the top level of the OpenAPI spec.
+This can be used for example to override the OpenAPI version.

 Example:

 ```
 ["/openapi.json"
  {:get {:handler (openapi/create-openapi-handler)
+        :openapi {:openapi "3.1.0"
-        :openapi {:info {:title "my nice api" :version "0.0.1"}}
+                  :info {:title "my nice api" :version "0.0.1"}}
         :no-doc true}}]
 ```